Jean7667/RBM_APP/README.md

 > Create the Heroku app

 - Sign up / Log in to Heroku
 - In Heroku Dashboard page select 'New' and then 'Create New App'
 - Name a project - I decided on the  (the app's name must be unique)
 - Select EU as that was my region in the moment of creating the app
+- upgrade stack to 24
+- and create a Python build pack
 - Select "Create App"
 - In the "Deploy" tab choose GitHub as the deployment method
 - Connect your GitHub account/ find and connect your GitHub repository

+Check the log

 > Set up enviroment variables